NAVIONICS TEAM

 The Mark 2 Architecture consists of 6 custom designed boards, all handling a separate responsibility of the vehicle.
 The port side of the vehicle contains the four primary circuit boards, known as the Board Stack (see the picture above).
 The starboard side of the vehicle contains the computational and sensor elements of the vehicle, with the NVIDIA Jetson Orin at the heart.
 Additionally we use a StereoLabs Zed 2i for 3D vision, and a VectorNav VN-100 IMU for sensing orientation and acceleration.
 We use CAN Bus as the primary communication link between the main computer and the rest of the electronics system.
 This is the only data protocol traveling between systems in the vehicle, improving the ease and reliability of communication between systems.

-Mark 2 Power Board
+Mark 2 Combined Power/Actuator Board

 View Schematic